Crossing the Thames Estuary

 The Routes

-There are 32 routes covering most passages across the Estuary.
-Routes are, however, limited to the ‘inside routes’; those that weave through or cross the various sands.
-This is because there must be a practical limit to the size of the tables included in the book, and the ‘outside routes’ (which are effectively only to and from the Suffolk Rivers) are simpler to plan.
-Please see the ‘Routes’ page for a list of all the routes.
+There are 60 routes covering most passages across the Estuary.
+The Routes are primarily, the ‘inside routes’; those that weave through or cross the various sands.
+But the Second Edition also includes the ‘outside’ route between Ramsgate and Harwich Harbour and the Deben.
+Please see the ‘Routes’ page for a full list of all the routes covered.

 Route Guidance